Romans 4

 But to the one who does not work, but believes in Him who justifies the ungodly, his faith is credited as righteousness,

-(a) The one who does not work, but believes.
-Faith is not work but a rest (Heb.
+(a) The one who does not work.
+Faith is not a work but a rest (Heb.
 4:3).
-Faith is not a verb but a noun.
 Faith is being persuaded that God is who he says he is, has done what he said he’s done, and will do what he has promised to do.
+Faith is believing in the faithfulness of a God who makes and keeps his promises.

 Romans 4:6